yehohanan7/flux/README.md

 store := flux.NewBoltStore("path/to/database")
 ```

-Once you have the aggregate initialized, you can execute commands on it which will emit events
+Once you have the aggregate initialized, you can execute commands on it which will in turn emit events, make sure to update the state of the handler through a handler method (prefixed with the name *Handle*) on the aggregate
 ```go
 //My event
 type AccountCredited struct {